venoajie/my-ai-assistant/docs/prompting_guide.md

            -f file1.md -f file2.md ... (and 16 more files) \
            "Add a description to all 18 of these files."
         ```
     *   **Good (Robust and Scalable):** Use a shell script to orchestrate multiple, small, focused calls to the AI, processing one file at a time.
+This is the exact pattern used by the most successful and resilient automation scripts.
         ```bash
         #!/bin/bash
+        set -e # Exit immediately if any command fails

         files_to_process=(file1.md file2.md ...)

         for file in "${files_to_process[@]}"; do
           echo "Processing $file..."
+          output_dir="./run_$(basename "$file")"

+          # Generate the plan for a SINGLE file
-          ai --persona core/dca-1 --output-dir "./run_$file" \
+          ai --persona core/dca-1 --output-dir "$output_dir" \
-             -f "$file" "Add a description to this file and commit it." ai-execute "./run_$file" --confirm
+             -f "$file" "<ACTION>Add a description to this file and commit it.</ACTION>"

+          # Execute the plan for that SINGLE file
+          ai-execute "$output_dir" --confirm
         done
         ```
-    *   **Key Takeaway:** For batch processing, use a shell script as the "conductor" to orchestrate multiple, small, focused calls to the AI "specialist."
+    *   **Key Takeaway:** For batch processing, use a shell script as the **"conductor"** to orchestrate multiple, small, focused calls to the AI **"specialist."**

 *   **DON'T Mix "Thinking" and "Doing" in a Single Prompt.**
     The AI is best at one of two things: analyzing a situation OR generating a plan/artifact.
 Don't ask it to do both.
+The most effective automation scripts perform simple, deterministic actions (like `git add`, `git commit`, looping through files) themselves and only call the AI for the complex "thinking" parts.
     *   **Good (Analysis):** `ai --persona core/arc-1 "Analyze these two files and tell me the key differences."`
     *   **Good (Generation):** `ai --persona core/csa-1 "Generate a plan to refactor file_A to be more like file_B."`
     *   **Bad:** `"Can you look at these files and figure out what's wrong, and then fix it and commit it?"`

 *   **DON'T Rely on the AI for "Creative" Git Operations.**
     The AI is excellent at following a simple, procedural sequence like `branch -> change -> add -> commit`.
 It is not good at complex Git tasks like interactive rebasing, cherry-picking, or resolving merge conflicts.
+These should be handled by your orchestration script.

 *   **DON'T Assume the AI Remembers Things Outside the Current Context.**
     Unless you are using a `--session`, the AI has no memory of past runs.
 Each command is stateless.
 If a task requires knowledge from a previous run, you must either use a session or re-attach the relevant files.